Package Leaflet: Information for the User

 The sooner you take emergency contraception, the more likely you are to avoid pregnancy.
 Emergency contraception does not affect your fertility.

-Emergency contraception may delay ovulation within a certain menstrual cycle, but it will not prevent pregnancy if you have sex without protection again.
+Emergency contraception may delay ovulation within a given menstrual cycle, but it will not prevent you from getting pregnant if you have unprotected sex again.
 After taking emergency contraception and until your next period, you should use condoms every time you have sex.

 MORE ABOUT REGULAR CONTRACEPTION

 If you have taken emergency contraception and do not use a regular contraceptive method (or do not have a contraceptive method that suits you), consult your doctor or a family planning clinic.
-There are many different types of contraceptives and you should be able to find one that is suitable for you.
-Examples of regular contraceptive methods are:
+There are many different types of contraceptives, and you should be able to find one that is suitable for you.
+Examples of regular contraceptive methods include: